The Red Beans Parade

 From Plate to Parade: The Red Beans and Rice Krewe Turns Beans into Art

 What inspires a group of grown adults to glue beans on their clothes and strut down the street?
-Like everyone else who has visited New Orleans, Devin Meyers fell under the city’s spell.
-Meyers first created a bean-adorned costume for Halloween in 2007.
+Like everyone else who has visited New Orleans, Devin DeWulf fell under the city’s spell.
+DeWulf first created a bean-adorned costume for Halloween in 2007.
 “I was looking for a good Halloween costume idea and I wanted to link it to New Orleans on a cultural level,” he said.
 With the city’s devotion to red beans and rice in mind, and inspired by the meticulous detail of the Mardi Gras Indian suits, an idea was born.
-Meyers spent over 40 hours completing his first outfit and it was wildly popular with the Halloween crowds he encountered around town.
+DeWulf spent over 40 hours completing his first outfit and it was wildly popular with the Halloween crowds he encountered around town.

 They “Know What It Beans”

-Thus inspired, Meyers started the Krewe of Red Beans in 2008.
+Thus inspired, DeWulf started the Krewe of Red Beans in 2008.
 Incorporating some of the elements of a second line and the Mardi Gras Indian tribes, it is a walking parade which takes place – naturally – on a Monday.
 Monday has traditionally been the day New Orleanians cook red beans and rice, so Lundi Gras was a natural fit.
 The first parade in 2009 consisted of about 20 members, but today it boasts about four times as many.

 We Know Where You Got Those Shoes!